-This recipe doesn’t make a ton of icing, but believe it or now you will get enough to cover the cake.
+The recipe below will give you a cake with a moist but light texture.
+It doesn’t make a ton of icing, but you will get enough to cover the cake.
 I’m glad I didn’t double it.
 Also, this is a cake open to a lot of fun decorating ideas.
 That was wasted on me since I frosted the cake right after dinner and served it immediately for dessert, but if I’d planned ahead I could have had a lot of fun with the shape.

 Brownstone Front Cake